10 Characteristics of Adult Children of Alcoholics: The Effects of a Dysfunctional Home

 10. They are very loyal

-Adult children of alcoholics tend to be very loyal.
+One of the most common characteristics of adult children of alcoholics is that they tend to be very loyal.
 Despite all of the hardships that they went through, adult children usually stand by their parents regardless of the way they were treated.
 This can cause them to meet the wrong partner and stay in an unhealthy relationship simply because they feel compelled to stay loyal.

 The strengths in adult children of alcoholics